LakshmiPrashanth2025/SpringAI-Lab-Ollama/spring-ai-rag-tools/README.md

 ## 🧠 Conversation Memory

-To maintain context across interactions, ChatController in this this project utilizes `ChatMemoryAdvisor`.
+To maintain context across interactions, ChatController in this project utilizes `ChatMemoryAdvisor`.
 By implementing a `MessageWindowChatMemory` bean, the application manages the conversation history efficiently using a sliding window approach:

 ```java
 @Bean